Sylius/Sylius/docs/customization/menu.rst

         }
     }

-2. After creating your class with proper methods for all the menu customizations you need, you need to subscribe your listener to proper events in the ``AppBundle\Resources\config.services.yml``.
+2. After creating your class with proper methods for all the menu customizations you need, subscribe your listener to proper events in the ``AppBundle\Resources\config.services.yml``.

 .. code-block:: yaml